DELIGHT-LABS/docs-terraswap-io/content/docs/howto/token.md

 terrad tx wasm instantiate <token_bin_code> '{"name": "yout_token_name", "symbol": "SYMBOL", "decimals": 3, ... }' --from your_key
 ```

-After confirmantion, your token is minted on terra network!
+After confirmation, your token is minted on the Terra network!

 With your tx hash, you may query the tx:
 ```bash